 7. Change to C/C++ perspective, click on 'Switch to C/C++ Development'

 9. Project is now built, ELF file is read to be loaded to EVB for execution.
-But first, we must complete HOWTO_Setup_S32V234_EVB_for_debugging_with_S32DS_for_Vision_and_Linux_BSP.pdf.
+However, if we have not prepared the EVB, we must first complete HOWTO: Setup S32V234 EVB for debugging with S32DS for Vision and Linux BSP.

 11. With the project debug configuration and remote linux connection selected, select the debug dropdown menu and click Debug Configurations

-12. Make sure the connection is correct and points to the IP address of your EVB.
+12. Make sure the Debug_Remote_Linux debug configuration is selected and the connection setup in step 10 is selected (points to the IP address of your EVB).
 Click Debug

 13. The first time you connect to a new IP address (i.e. the first time you debug after booting the board), you will receive a warning message, Click Yes and proceed.